CleverRaven/Cataclysm-DDA/doc/DEVELOPER_FAQ.md

 6. Just like attacks, some monsters may have a special function called when they die.
 This works the same as attacks, but the relevant files are mondeath.h and mondeath.cpp.
+7. If you add flags.
+Document them in JSON_FLAGS.md, and mtype.h.
+Please.
+Or we will replace your blood with acid in the night.

 ##Adding structures to the map
 Most "regular" buildings are spawned in cities (large clusters of buildings which are located rather close to each other).